The mission of the NESC is to provide leadership and collaborative opportunities for its member schools.

 In 2005, the North Dakota Legislature appropriated one million dollars toward the formation of Regional Education Associations (REAs).
 Originally created to provide an infrastructure to save money through more collaboration among regional schools, REAs have expanded those services to support schools in areas such as technology, grant writing and enhanced professional development opportunities.
 Assisting schools in reaching their goals for student achievement has become central to their mission.
 The NESC is one of eight REAs in North Dakota.

 The NESC has experienced significant growth over the years.
 In 2001 when the NESC was formed, 15 members schools contributed a total of approximately $15,000 for operations and the entity had a staff of one part-time director.
 Since 2001, the NESC has grown to three full-time and three part-time staff members along with other various consultants for special projects.
 Today, the NESC has 20 public school member districts, including the ND School for the Deaf, and five cooperating members (three are private/tribal schools, one community college and one special education unit).
 The NESC also has six collaborating members.
-Revenue in the combined budgets of the NESC, Lake Region Teacher Center and Technology Learning Cooperative (TLC) totals around $700,000, largely supported through funding from the Succeed 2020 Grant (2012-2017).
-Funding for the NESC and LRTC is acquired through membership fees, the state of North Dakota, ND Department of Public Instruction Grants, and other various grants.
+Funding for the NESC and LRTC is acquired through membership fees, the state of North Dakota, ND Department of Public Instruction Grants, and other various grants including the Succeed 2020 Grant (2012-2017) and a US Department of Education Native Youth Community Grant (2017-2020).
 Funding for the TLC is acquired through membership fees and ND Career and Technical Education.
-The NESC revenue does not include the 21st Century Learning Center Grant, which is managed through a separate fiscal program.
+The NESC revenue does not include the 21st Century Community Learning Center Grant, which is managed through a separate fiscal program.

 REA Century Code:

 Education Entities and Resources in ND: